 print(task["id"]) # should return task identifier - for instance: `01j2pfmd5sth39v4kdrvtbwan2`

-if it has been processed.
-Usually it takes few seconds to process a task
+id to see if it has been processed.
+Usually it takes few seconds to process

 import requests